youngkyoonjang/MessagePassingFramework/README.md

 * If you want to run both object detection on the first GPU and hand-object state estimation on the second GPU: --pose F:0 --object T:0 --hand T:1 --gaze F:0
 * Keep in mind that each model requires GPU memory to load their models, so you are only able to run modules depending on your GPU memory capacity.
 3. Do everything else: python 0_Do_necessary_settings_build_and_run.py
+* Please be patient.
+Building a Docker image for the first time can take an hour or more (or less).
+However, it does not rebuild the prebuilt image from the second attempt.
+So it runs very fast from the second trial.

 # Use cases:
 * There are some subscriber examples under the folder MessagePassingFrameowrk/tas_perception/scripts/.
 The names are {tas_h_subscriber, tas_o_subscriber and tas_p_subscriber}.py for hand states, object detection and body pose topics, respectively.
 Each subscriber example visualise the output of each corresponding vision module: <tas_h_subscriber.py, tas_hand.py>, <tas_o_subscriber.py, tas_mmdetection.py>, and <tas_p_subscriber.py, tas_mmpose.py>.
 When all three modules are switched on to process, the integrater example tas_hpo_integrator.py will visualise all the outputs at once.
 To launch the subscriber or integrator example process, you need to put the following code line in the main.launch file under root/tas_perception/launch/ folder.